How to make Dorayaki – Japanese Sweet Filled Pancakes

 Japanese Sweet Filled Pancakes

-Whisking up the sweet magic in our dorayaki batter.
+Whisking up the sweet magic in our Dorayaki batter.

 To start, preheat your oven to 350°F (175°C) and position the oven rack in the center.
 In a mixing bowl, combine sugar, eggs, and honey, whisking until the mixture achieves a pale and slightly thick consistency.
 Incorporate water and vanilla extract, continuing to whisk until well blended.
 Gradually sift in the flour and baking powder, folding gently to achieve a smooth batter.
 Line a baking sheet or pan with parchment paper and place dollops of batter, allowing space for spreading.
 Bake in the preheated oven for 8-10 minutes until the pancakes puff up and attain a light golden brown hue.
 Once done, let the pancakes cool completely.
 After cooling, spread sweet red bean paste on one pancake and layer another on top to craft a delightful Dorayaki sandwich.